[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 Help Alira.
 Everything she gives us is useful.
 Kill all can also be an option if you prefer to.

 For leveling, my preferred order for ascendancy notables is Opportunistic > Ambush and Assassinate.
-After Merciless lab, remove Ambush and Assassinate and pick Unstable Infusion and Deadly Infusion.
+After clearing Merciless lab, remove Ambush and Assassinate and pick Unstable Infusion and Deadly Infusion.
 For Uber lab, pick Mistwalker.

 Below, there's an explanation about our choices.

 I've decided to replace Ambush and Assassinate because the other points were simply too strong compared to him.
 Deadly Infusion gives us damage and mobility, Unstable Infusion is a prerequisite, and Opportunistic gives us some toughness, damage and mobility.
-While Ambush and Assassinate is also good, I didn't really like its buffs while on full life (basically applying only to the first hit - the cyclone one, maybe?) nor the combination of Culling Strike and buffs against enemies on low life (from 35% to 10%, when it gets killed by Culling Strike).
+While Ambush and Assassinate is also good, I didn't really like its buffs while on full life (basically applying only to the first hit - the cyclone one, maybe?) nor the combination of Culling Strike and buffs against enemies on low life (the low life lines only apply from 35% to 10%, when it gets killed by Culling Strike).
 It's good for leveling, though, and even if it received a good buff, getting some "more" instead of "increased" on its description, it's still the only node which doesn't give us toughness or mobility (and we don't really lack damage).

 - 15% increased Cyclone attack speed (possibly the best option, makes it even easier to get to 15 APS but it's quite expensive)